oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

-start_time            DATETIME                date when the job was launched stop_time             DATETIME                date when the job was stopped file_id               INT UNSIGNED accounted             ENUM("YES","NO")        specify if the job was considered by
+start_time            DATETIME                date when the job was launched stop_time             DATETIME                date when the job was stopped file_id               INT UNSIGNED accounted             ENUM("YES", "NO")       specify if the job was considered by
                       DEFAULT "NO"            the accounting mechanism or not notify                VARCHAR(255)            gives the way to notify the user about the job (mail or script )